theted/gitstics/README.md

 When a file extension filter is specified (e.g., `.js`), the tool will only count commits that modify files with that extension.
 This provides accurate statistics for contributions to specific file types.

-The tool respects `.gitignore` rules and automatically ignores common dependency files like `package-lock.json`, `yarn.lock`, etc.
+The tool respects `.gitignore` rules and automatically ignores common dependency files like `package-lock.json`, `yarn.lock`, `go.sum`, etc.

 The weekly code frequency feature groups commits by ISO week and shows how many lines each author changed during that week.
 This helps visualize development activity over time and identify periods of high productivity or code churn.

+### Use Cases

+- **Team Performance Analysis**: Track team member contributions over time
+- **Code Ownership**: Identify who has the most knowledge about specific parts of the codebase
+- **Project Handover**: Understand who contributed to which parts of the project before transitioning responsibilities
+- **Language-Specific Analysis**: Focus on contributions to specific file types (e.g., only JavaScript files)
+- **Activity Tracking**: Visualize development activity patterns over time with weekly statistics

 ## Limitations